 Maine's Open Lighthouse Day: A Visit to Portland Head Light

 Maine Open Lighthouse Day takes place in early September each year, providing an opportunity to discover more than two dozen historic lighthouses across the state.
 Throughout this event, certain historic lights will be accessible both on land and at sea.
+This event offers a rare chance to explore these coastal landmarks up close, many of which are usually off limits.

 Portland Head Light is a historic lighthouse located in Cape Elizabeth, a short drive from Portland.
 It is among the most photographed lighthouses in the country and is the oldest one in our state.
 If you plan on going to visit a lighthouse I highly recommend Portland Head Light, as its the quintessential New England lighthouse.